lauwdastin/data-analysist-and-visualization/README.md

 # data-analysist-and-visualization
-This repository is use for analysing and visualize several data set for educational purpose
+Using this repository for analyzing and visualize several data set for educational purposes.